Texas Education Agency: Special education controversies

-A series of reports in 2016 from the Houston Chronicle found that since at least 2004, TEA denied special education services to thousands of students, prompting a federal investigation.
+A series of reports in 2016 by the Houston Chronicle found that since at least 2004, TEA denied special education services to thousands of students, prompting a federal investigation.
 State education officials set an arbitrary limit of 8.5% for the number of students who could receive special education services.
 By strictly enforcing district compliance with the benchmark, the rate of students receiving special education in Texas fell to 8.5% in 2015, far below the national average of 13%.
 School districts implemented a wide range of practices to reduce the number of students, including cutting services for certain children with autism and dyslexia, refusing to conduct eligibility evaluations in other languages, and refusing to accept medical records from other countries.
 Students who are English Language Learners (ELL) also faced a disproportionate impact resulting in a 20% difference in the rate of ELL students getting special education services compared to native speakers.
 In Houston ISD, the state's largest school district, after the 8.5% goal was met the standard was lowered to 8%.
 As a result, the district cut hundreds of special education positions, postponed diagnostic evaluations to second grade, and created a list of disqualifying factors that keep students from getting services.

 TEA issued a no-bid contract for $4.4 million to SPEDx in 2017 to analyze student records to assist with the overhaul of its special education practices.
 Advocates raised concerns about the lack of a competitive bidding process and the Georgia-based company's qualifications, and a former TEA special education director filed a federal complaint about TEA violating state procurement processes.

 In 2018, the U.S. Department of Education found that "Texas violated federal law by failing to ensure students with disabilities were properly evaluated and provided with an adequate public education."
 A multi-year strategic plan was released in 2018.
 In a grant application to the agency, TEA stated that they will not be able to ensure adequate services for special education students until June 2020.

 In September 2020, in the midst of several attempts to place Houston ISD under state control, TEA investigators recommended a state-appointed conservator be selected to oversee the district.

 Commissioner of education

-The current commissioner of education is Mike Morath.
-A former member of the Dallas Independent School District's board of trustees, he was appointed commissioner of education by Texas Gov. Greg Abbott on Dec.
-14, 2015.
+The current commissioner of education is Mike Morath who was appointed by Texas Governor Greg Abbott.

 The commissioner's role is to lead and manage the Texas Education Agency.
 The commissioner also co-ordinates efforts between state and federal agencies.

 State Board of Education

-TEA is overseen by a 15-member State Board of Education, elected from single-member districts for four years.
+TEA is overseen by a 15-member State Board of Education (SBOE) elected from single-member districts.

+There are no term limits.
+Terms are four years in length, with one two-year term each decade.
+Similar to the arrangement of the Texas Senate, SBOE members are divided into two groups based in part on the intervening Census: